OliveChao/AndroidWork/README.md

 AndroidWork
 ===========
-This is Olive's work this week:-)
+This is Olive's work so far:-)

-My first step to enjoying using git...Hurrray
+My first step to enjoying using git...Hurray